When choosing a pet crematorium it is important that you ask some key questions before making your informed decision.

 If you go ahead there is obviously a safety issue so you would have to follow instructions from the crematorium as to where to stand and you must not try to interfere with the procedure.
 It is normal for an additional member of staff to be present to prevent this.
 There have been cases in the past where people have collapsed when viewing the cremation.

-If you want to be reassured about the start of the cremation but do not want to see your pet go into the hot unit then we advise you arrange a scheduled time for the cremation.
+If you want to be reassured about the start of the cremation but do not want to see your pet go into the hot unit.
+We advise you arrange a scheduled time for the cremation.
 Look inside the unit before the start of the cremation.
 Ensure the hearth has been cleaned of all traces of any previous cremation.
 Wait for the unit to heat up again and arrange to stand somewhere you can feel part of the process without having to see the actual loading.
-The total time for the cremation and preparation of ashes will vary from about one and a half hours to four hours depending on the size of the pet.
-It is best to go off and come back later for the ashes but talk to us about what you want and we will do our best to respect your wishes.
+The total time for the cremation and preparation of ashes will vary depending on the size of the pet.
+It can take from about one and a half hours to four hours.
+It is best to go off and come back later for the ashes.
+But please talk to us about what you want and we will do our best to respect your wishes.